grantsrb/cogmtc/README.md

         dispenser's initial position.
 If `rand_pdb` is false, the player and ending button will always be `spacing_limit` steps away symmetrically centered on the dispenser.
+    "sym_distr": bool
+        if false and `rand_pdb` is false, the player, dispenser, and button are consistently distributed the same way at initialization on every episode.
+Otherwise the initial distribution is reflected about the yaxis with 50% prob.
+Only applies when `rand_pdb` is false.
     "targ_range": list of ints (low, high)
         the range of potential target counts.
 This acts as the default if lang_range or actn_range are not specified. both low and